yourcelf/getzips/README.rst

 the top of the script), in order to play nice with USPS.

-If you obtain more current results, please submit a pull request with the updated data, so that we can all get the latest results here.
+If you obtain more current results, please submit a pull request with the updated ``zips.csv``, so that we can all get the latest results here.